 - 1. Students who meet the criteria referred to in the appendix "programme specifics BSc Nanobiology" will be invited to register for the Honours Programme Bachelor for outstanding Bachelor's students. - 2.
-Based on the criteria referred to in the Bachelor's Honours Programme, students will be selected and admitted to the Bachelor's Honours Programme by the Honours Coordinator established by the Director of Studies. - 3.
-The Bachelor's Honours Programme comprises at least 20 credits.

-a.
-At least 5 credits must be completed in the institution-wide component of the Bachelor's Honours Programme, which consists of the following components:

-- community engagement,
+Based on the criteria referred to in the Bachelor's Honours Programme, students can be admitted to the Bachelor's Honours Programme by the Honours Coordinator appointed by the Director of Studies. - 3.
+The Bachelor's Honours Programme comprises at least 20 credits. - a.
+At least 5 credits must be completed in the institution-wide component of the Bachelor's Honours Programme, which consists of the following components: - community engagement, - entrepreneurship, - leadership, - development of specific competences.

-- entrepreneurship,

-- leadership,

-- development of specific competences.

-b.
-At least 15 credits must be completed in the faculty component of the Bachelor's Honours Programme, the composition of which (including its content and options) is described in the Honours Programme.

-- 4. All students selected for participation in the Honours Programme must submit their options for the faculty component for approval to the Honours Coordinator. - 5.
+- b.
+At least 15 credits must be completed in the faculty component of the Bachelor's Honours Programme, the composition of which (including its content and options) is described in the appendix "programme specifics BSc Nanobiology" - 4.
+All students selected for participation in the Honours Programme must submit their options for the faculty component for approval to the Honours Coordinator. - 5.
 The Board of Examiners will be responsible for assessing whether all the requirements of the Honours Programme have been met. - 6.
-Any student who has successfully completed the Honours Programme will be awarded a certificate signed by the chair of the Board of Examiners and the Rector Magnificus.
+Any student who has successfully completed the Honours Programme, as laid down in art.
+32A of the Rules and Guidelines of the Board of Examiners, will be awarded a certificate signed by the chair of the Board of Examiners and the Rector Magnificus.